"In my defense, only three hours on Instagram": Designing Toward Digital Self-Awareness and Wellbeing

 \section{RQ1: Estimated--Actual Gap in Digital Use}

-In this section, we focus on calculating and understanding our participants' estimated--actual gap (E--A gap) as an important dimension of self-awareness that could promote their digital wellbeing.
+This section focuses on calculating and understanding our participants' estimated--actual gap (E--A gap) as a dimension of self-awareness that could promote their digital wellbeing.
 In doing so, we address our \textbf{RQ1:} \textit{How do users' estimations of digital use compare with their actual use, and what factors explain the disparities?}